CNeu-hub/Transpath_scenarios_database/README.md

 ### Usage:

 All scripts can be executed from scratch after cloning the repository.
 Only the first preprocessing script ("Database_Analysis_I_Decadal_Perc_Ch_v02.R") can not be executed because we didnt upload the raw data used there to fulfil licencing restrictions (see report).
+Folder description is provided below.

+### Structure:

-**The repository includes five folders:**
+The repository includes five folders:

 **1. Analysis:**